pivotal-cf/docs-service-backup/index.html.md

-# Service Backup
+---
+title: Service Backups for Pivotal Cloud Foundry&reg;
+author: London Enablement Team

+---

 BOSH operators running services (e.g. Redis service broker for Cloud Foundry) may want to back up certain files from the virtual machines running these services so that they can restore them after a disaster.

+<a id="service-backup-bosh-release"></a>
-# Service Backup BOSH release
+## Service Backup BOSH release

 The Service Backup BOSH release backs up a directory on the instance VM it is located on to one of several supported destination types.
 The supported destination types are AWS S3, Azure blobstore, and SCP.

+<a id="uploading"></a>
-## Uploading a service backup release
+### Uploading a service backup release

 Service Backup is distributed as a BOSH final release.
-To upload a release to your BOSH director, upload the latest final release tarball from [Github releases](https://github.com/pivotal-cf-experimental/service-backup-release/releases).
+To upload a release to your BOSH director, upload the latest final release tarball from [Github releases](https://github.com/pivotal-cf-experimental/service-backup-release/releases), or from [S3](https://s3-eu-west-1.amazonaws.com/cf-services-external-builds/service-backup/final/).

+<a id="configuring"></a>
-## Configuring the manifest
+### Configuring the manifest

 Service Backup is designed to be co-located on service instance VMs, and must be included in that service's BOSH deployment manifest.

+<a id="adding-service"></a>
-### Adding service backups to your service deployment
+#### Adding service backups to your service deployment

 Shown below is an template manifest, adding an S3 backup to a Redis service deployment.
 For further information on changing the backup destination, see [link].